-Superposition is a new experimental arts festival for the Blue Mountains that entangles artists & audiences with landscapes of profound natural and cultural significance.
-Drawing inspiration from quantum physics - where multiple states exist simultaneously until observed - geological layers that tell the story of the mountains' emergence, and wave superposition - where waves combine to create new forms - the festival creates meaningful intersections between art, music, nature and community.
+Superposition is a new experimental arts festival conceived for the Blue Mountains that entangles artists and audiences with landscapes of profound natural and cultural significance.
+Drawing inspiration from quantum physics, where multiple states exist in chaos until observed; geological stratigraphy, where rock layers tell the story of the mountains' emergence; and wave superposition, where waves combine to create bold new forms - the festival creates meaningful intersections between art, music, nature and community.

-Set in the UNESCO World Heritage listed Greater Blue Mountains, Superposition brings together local, national and international artists to create site-responsive works that thoughtfully engage with both the environment and contemporary issues.
-The festival exists in creative flux, building from the ground up, celebrating local artists and venues while fostering new connections that refract across artistic disciplines.
+Set in the UNESCO World Heritage listed Greater Blue Mountains, Superposition brings together local, national and international artists to create place-responsive works that thoughtfully engage with both the environment and contemporary issues.
+The festival exists in creative flux, building from the ground up, celebrating local artists and venues, fostering new connections across artistic disciplines.
 Through this phase shift in how we experience place, Superposition reveals the intricate connections between creative practice, ecological systems, and community knowledge.

 FESTIVAL DIRECTORS